networknt/light-example-4j/rest/perstore-with-codegen/README.md

    ```

- The command will call execute light-codegen command by maven plugin setting to initial generate petstore-service api.
-After develop started ti developer the service, change specChangeCodeReGenOnly as true;
+ The command will  execute light-codegen command by maven plugin which set in petstore-spec module POM file to initial generate petstore-service api.
+After developer started to develop the service, change the config value "specChangeCodeReGenOnly" as true;
  then the new code generation will only generate code for specification change, for example, new endpoint, new data module.. etc